qamatic/testcontrol.net/doc/source/index.html.md

 - Supports Embedded Chrome Browser (CEFSharp) thru Selenium Extension
 - Write your automation with your own choice of test runners like MSTest, NUnit, Cucumber SpecFlow or using Fitnesse
 - It is customizable with by writing your own plugin extenders for example like generate your own test scripts in any language or detail inspection of a UI element on the screen in a customized way
-- No license needed because its an OpenSource

 ##Installation